Robust Permutation Tests in Linear Instrumental Variables Regression: Simulations

 \subsection{Independence vs. standard exclusion restriction}

-The next set of simulations examines the role of studentization for obtaining valid permutation tests and highlights the difference between the independence and the standard exclusion restriction assumption in homoskedastic setting.
+The next set of simulations highlights the difference between the independence and the standard exclusion restriction assumption in homoskedastic setting.
 Two cases are considered: \begin{enumerate} \item $(W_i^{\prime}, X_{2i}^{\prime}, u_i, \epsilon_i)^{\prime}\sim t_{5}[0, I_{k+p+1}]$, where $t_{5}[0, I_{k+p+1}]$ stands for $(k+p+1)$-variate $t$-distribution with degrees of freedom $5$ and covariance matrix $I_{k+p+1}$.
 Under this setting, these random variables have finite fourth moments, and $(W_i^{\prime}, X_{2i}^{\prime})^{\prime}$ satisfies the standard exclusion restriction in Assumption \ref{A1}: $\E[(u_i, V_i^{\prime})^{\prime}(W_i^{\prime}, X_{i}^{\prime})]=0$ but $(u_i, \epsilon_i)^{\prime}$ and $(W_i^{\prime}, X_{i}^{\prime})^{\prime}$ are dependent;\footnote{Because the distribution is fixed i.e. does not vary with the sample size, the permutation tests remain asymptotically valid under the finite fourth moment assumption.} \item $(W_i^{\prime}, X_{2i}^{\prime}, u_i, \epsilon_i)^{\prime}\sim N[0, I_{k+p+1}]$.
-Clearly, in this case the instruments and the error terms are independent. \end{enumerate} In addition to the previous tests, for the just-identified design with $k=1$, we additionally consider a non-studentized randomization test, labelled as PNS, that rejects when $W^{\prime}\tilde{u}(\theta_0), \tilde{u}(\theta_0)=M_\iota(y-Y\theta_0),$ is below $0.25$ or above $0.975$ quantiles of the permutation distribution of $W^{\prime}\tilde{u}_\pi(\theta_0)$.
-Table \ref{TI} reports the empirical level of the tests in the case with $k=1$ across different sample sizes.
-When the error terms and the instruments satisfy the exogeneity condition but are dependent, the PNS test overrejects; somewhat unexpectedly, the overrejection becomes more severe as the sample size grows.
-The rank-type tests also show some size distortions and it does not improve as the sample size increases.
-The right panel of Table \ref{TI} shows that when the instruments and the error terms are independent, the empirical level of the asymptotic, permutation and the rank-based CLR-type tests are close to the nominal significance level.
-The result for the overidentified models with $n=100$ and $k=5$ is reported in Table \ref{TI2}.
+Clearly, in this case the instruments and the error terms are independent. \end{enumerate} The result for the overidentified models with $n=100$ and $k=5$ is reported in Table \ref{TI2}.
 The permutation tests perform better than the asymptotic tests regardless of whether the instruments and the error terms are independent or not.
 The rank-based tests, displayed in the bottom part of Table \ref{TI2}, have nearly correct level in the independent case but overreject in the dependent case.
+The result for the just-identified design is $k=1$ are similar to the over-identified case, thus is relegated to Supplemental Appendix.